Chapter 19

 "[23] In that day you will no longer ask me anything.
 I tell you the truth, my Father will give you whatever you ask in my name."

-Now there may be times when we have prayed and to the best of our knowledge we have prayed in accordance with God's will, there are none of the above hindrances in our life and yet we have not received an answer.
+Now there may be times when we have prayed and to the best of our knowledge we have prayed in accordance with God's will and there are none of the above hindrances in our life and yet we have not received an answer.
 Why?
 What is the problem?
-Perhaps it is one of,
+The answer is a least twofold.

 To receive some insight into this area for our prayer life let us read the parable Jesus gave with respect to the woman and the unjust judge.
 To do this let us read from,